PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 The first time this function is called (with a particular namespace (`ns`)) a TCP connection is created, each subsequent call will return the same connection.

-Finally we'll up our `/calculate` route like so:
+Finally we'll alter our `/calculate` route like so:

 ```js
 router.post('/calculate', function (req, res, next) {